 For CU*Answers, the point with this DHD project is to evaluate whether the engine we build can actually produce a result that the credit union agrees with based on their own intuitive evaluation of that same member.
 Before any predictive process can truly be integrated into any retailing process (a la “next suggested product”) via CU*BASE or online/mobile banking tools, we must first agree that a machine engine can evaluate a member in lieu of an actual credit union employee and come up with comparable results.

-In this phase, the list of products/services to sell will be a simple free-form text list.
-This list will not tie to any actual CU*BASE product configs or tools, nor will it hook into any existing Cross Sales or Next Suggested Product features (other than a simple button to jump to Cross Sales from the new calculator).
+In this phase, the list of products/services to sell is a simple free-form text list.
+This list does not tie to any actual CU*BASE product configs or tools, nor does it hook into any existing Cross Sales or Next Suggested Product features.
 Depending on the success of the predictive engine, future phases will address hooking the engine to other features throughout CU*BASE and It’s Me 247.